Lodging and managing a bond

 If an email address was provided, you will receive a receipt by email.
 If not, you can add or update your email address any time.

 Landlords and agents can lodge bond instalments through RBO.

-Use the following steps if you are lodging a bond instalment at a CBS office or by post.
+Use the following steps if you are lodging a bond instalment by email or post.

 - Lodge the first bond instalment using the bond lodgement form.